mklinkj/QnA/Thymeleaf/thyemeleaf-layout-gretty/README.md

 gradle clean appRun
 ```

-If you run through Gretty and access the page with the layout applied, you'll definitely get the exception I mentioned first.
+When I ran Gretty and accessed the page with the layout applied, I definitely saw the aforementioned exception.